Angel makes maps safer and more fun.

 Car accidents are a global pandemic.

 Each year, over 1.3 million people die in a car accident around the world.
 That's over 3,500 people killed every day.
 Road traffic injuries are the leading cause of death for children and young adults aged 5-29 years.
-There are also 20-50 million people that suffer non-fatal injuries on the roads.
-Over 90% of these accidents are caused by preventable human error related mostly to excessive speeding and to distracted driving.
+There are also 20-50 million people that suffer non-fatal injuries on the roads each year.
+Over 90% of these accidents are caused by preventable human error related mostly to excessive speeding and distracted driving.

 Advanced Driver Assistance Systems (ADAS) aim to drastically reduce car accidents.
-However, available solutions require buying expensive equipment or luxury cars.
+However, available solutions require buying expensive equipment or the latest high-end cars.
 Moreover, safety features alone are not compelling enough for mass adoption.
-Autokit makes ADAS available to smartphones with a delightful user-experience combined with real world gamification to encourage good driving behavior.
-Autokit is effectively democratizing ADAS for the 3 billion smartphone users and 1 billion cars around the world.
-With the emergence of 5G networks and cellular Vehicle-to-Everything (V2X) standards, the smartphone is poised to remain the lowest common denominator and most cost-effective car safety and connectivity module.
+Autokit makes ADAS easily and freely available to any smartphone.
+With a delightful user-experience combined with real-world gamification, good driving behavior is encouraged.
+The integrated personal and anthropomorphic agent allows to apply and maintain a subtle, yet permanent Hawthorne effect into the vehicle to improve driver behavior and thus reduce the likelihood of car accidents.
+Autokit is effectively democratizing ADAS for the 3 billion smartphone users and 1 billion cars worldwide.
+With the emergence of 5G networks around the world and cellular Vehicle-to-Everything (V2X) standards, the smartphone is poised to remain the lowest common denominator and most cost-effective car safety and connectivity module.

 Our humble story began in a poor village in Africa with a dreamful little kid building and renting homemade wire toy cars to buy soda drinks.
 He grew up loving KITT, playing video games and hacking robots.
 Autokit started as a side project after he survived an almost fatal car accident.
 If you want to hear more about his story and help realize his dream of eliminating car accidents, please contact us.